lunamidori5/Midori-AI/content/howtos/easy-model-installer.md

 {{% notice note %}}
 - The ``encrypted`` endpoint seems to be having some issues, please use the normal endpoint for now
+- A fix has been added, the encrypted endpoint will now fallback to the normal endpoint if server load is high
 {{% /notice %}}

 {{< tabs >}}